-Students may verify graduation clearance by contacting the Registrar's Office or an Academic Counselor at least 9 credits or 90 days prior to expected completion date.
-Upon receipt of the request, the Registrar's Office updates the student's program evaluation.
+Students may verify graduation clearance by contacting the Office of Student Records or an Academic Counselor at least 9 credits or 90 days prior to expected completion date.
+Upon receipt of the request, the Office of Student Records updates the student's program evaluation.
 Students may then meet with an Academic Counselor to review remaining requirements and make arrangements for capstone courses.